-as programmable output clock and data alignment and digital test pattern generation.
-The available digital test patterns include built-in deterministic and pseudorandom patterns, along with custom user-defined test patterns entered via the serial port interface (SPI).
+clock and data alignment and programmable digital test pattern generation.
+The available digital test patterns include built-in deterministic and pseudorandom patterns, along with custom userdefined test patterns entered via the serial port interface (SPI).

-The AD9253 is available in a RoHS-compliant, 48-lead LFCSP.
-It is specified over the industrial temperature range of -40°C to +85°C. This product is protected by a U.S. patent.
+The AD9637 is available in a RoHS-compliant, 64-lead LFCSP.
+It is specified over the industrial temperature range of -40° C to $+85^{\circ}$ C. This product is protected by a U.S. patent.